illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp1.md

 Similar to the healthpack, the static mesh used for the enemy must have a collision mesh.
 Otherwise, the collision between the projectile and the enemy will not be detected.
 Furthermore, a separate box collision may be necessary to detect whether or not the player has passed through the enemy.

 To update the score when the projectile hits the enemy, one possible method is for the projectile to carry a reference to the player who shot the projectile.
 Then, the player's score is updated upon collision.

+Since the player speed is expected to get faster and faster as the game progresses, make sure to scale the projectile speed based on the player speed, so that the player never out-speeds the projectile.

 ### Possible Visual Modifications